Ahmed-Ali/JSONExport/README.md

 Final Note
 ========================
-The application still in it early stages.
+The application still in its early stages.
 Please report any issue so I can improve it.